 Processes were in place for identifying and managing risks.
 Near misses are recorded and reviewed when they occurred and the pharmacy manager would discuss the incident with the members of the dispensary team.
 These were then reviewed monthly and a briefing was discussed with all members of staff.
-Examples of near miss error logs were seen from previous months displayed in the dispensary.
-'Sound alike' and 'look alike' medicines, such as amitriptyline and amlodipine, had been marked and separated in the dispensary drawers.
-Due to a number of quantity errors, the pharmacist demonstrated how he had coached staff to ensure they clearly mark split containers of medicines.
+Examples of near miss error logs and near miss reviews were seen from previous months displayed in the dispensary.
+'Sound alike' and 'look alike' (LASA) medicines, such as amitriptyline and amlodipine had been separated in the dispensary drawers.
+Posters were on display in the dispensary highlighting common LASA medicines and advice on how best to avoid them.
+A technician demonstrated how she had completed CPPE training package on how to reduce LASA type errors and had discussed this with the pharmacy team.

-Staff were required to complete a 'safer care checklist' on a weekly basis to ensure the team have the right environment, people and processes to deliver a safe pharmacy service.
 Dispensing incidents were recorded electronically and these were submitted to the superintendent's office.
 The pharmacy team were required to carry out a root cause analysis following significant dispensing incidents.
 There was a clear and established workflow in the pharmacy where labelling, dispensing and checking were all carried out at dedicated areas of the work benches.

 Dispensing labels were seen to have been signed by two different people indicating who had dispensed and who had checked a prescription.
 All the standard operating procedures (SOPs) had the roles and responsibilities of each member of staff set out and the dispensary team were all clear on this and explained that they would refer to the pharmacist if they were unsure of something.
+SOPs were reviewed regularly and signed by staff.

 There was a complaints procedure in place and the staff were all clear on the processes they should follow if they received a complaint.
 The team completed an annual Community Pharmacy Patient Questionnaire (CPPQ) survey to gather feedback from patients.
+Previous CPPQ results were displayed and were positive.

-Professional indemnity insurance from the NPA was in place and was valid and in date until June 2020.
+Professional indemnity insurance from the NPA was held and was valid and in date.
 Records of controlled drugs (CDs) and patient returned CDs were all seen to be in order.
 A sample of a random CD was checked for record accuracy and was seen to be correct.
 The controlled drug balances were checked weekly.
-Patient returned and expired CDs were separated from regular CD stock and labelled appropriately.
+Annotations were not always signed and dated in the registers examined.

-A responsible pharmacist (RP) record was retained electronically and the RP notice was displayed in pharmacy where patients could see it.
+A responsible pharmacist (RP) record was retained.
+The RP notice was not easily visible to the public and the pharmacy team agreed to address this.
 Date checking was carried out regularly and records were kept to demonstrate this.
-The pharmacist indicated that the team were a few months behind on this.
-The fridge temperatures were recorded daily and were within the two to eight degrees Celsius range.
-The private prescription records, emergency supply and specials records were retained and were in order.
+The fridge temperatures were recorded twice daily and were within the two to eight degrees Celsius range.
+The private prescription records and emergency supply records were retained and were in order.
+The specials records were retained but some entries omitted the prescriber's details.

 The computers were all password protected and the screens were not visible to the public.
-Confidential waste was collected in confidential waste bags which were removed by the company for destruction.
+Confidential waste was collected and shredded intermittently.
 Staff were required to complete online training for information governance (IG).
+Baskets of prescriptions were stored on a shelf behind the medicines counter but staff reported that they were vigilant to make sure that no patient confidential information was visible from the retail area of the pharmacy.

 The pharmacy team had also been trained on safeguarding children and vulnerable adults.
-On questioning, one staff member was unsure about the signs to look out for that may indicate safeguarding issues in vulnerable adults.
-The pharmacist agreed to address this.
+On questioning, staff were aware of the signs to look out for that may indicate safeguarding issues in vulnerable adults and children.
 Contact details for local safeguarding advice, referrals and support were displayed on the wall in the dispensary.